Code-Institute-Submissions/stephenlynch-ops-Old-RT_JanResub/README.md

 The site has been loaded on Google Chrome, Edge, Opera and Firefox and loads as expected with working links.

+The site has also been tested on various screen sizes with clear break points written into the styling at 1200px, 950px, 600px and below 400px.

 # Bugs

 There was an issue in the links to the sign up page, both form the home and upcoming movies pages.
 This was because when writing the link I had written the page name as 'sign up', once found I added the missing '-' making the file name sign-up.html.